 Some posts were “quite painful”, such as ensuring NHS contracts were met.
 “I had to review plans that other people were responsible for, which required lots of diplomacy and negotiation.
 But it was a good learning role.”

-Lisa Perkins was interviewed by Jane Bird for Archives of IT and her full interview should be available next month.
+Lisa Perkins was interviewed by Jane Bird for Archives of IT.

 Early Life